-Roundabouts, also known as traffic circles, can present significant challenges for people with vision loss.
+Roundabouts, also known as traffic circles, can present significant challenges for people impacted by blindness.
 In many cases, they will learn an alternate travel route to avoid encountering a roundabout.
-As cities choose to develop more roundabouts, they are creating barriers for people with vision loss to travel independently.
+As cities choose to develop more roundabouts, they are creating barriers for people impacted by blindness to travel independently.

 Where roundabouts are planned, an extensive public education campaign, targeted at both pedestrians and drivers, should be an integral component of any new installation.